mint cultivation farming guide for beginners

 The mint has huge commercial value.
 Therefore, the applications are in pharmaceutical, cosmetic, confectionery, and other products.

-In addition to the utility, demand, and profits, which adds to the merit of the crop is the 90 days time period within which the crop gets ready.
+In addition to the utility, demand, and profits, which adds to the merit of the crop is the 90-day time period within which the crop gets ready.

 Furthermore, You can cultivate it in the gap between the Rabi (wheat or potatoes) and Kharif crop (rice), and farmers reap the ‘bonus’ from the cash crop that comes in addition to the traditional food crops.

 The crop doesn’t require any fertilizers and has no adverse effect on the soil.
-Blue bulls and cattle, which are a constant threat to every other crop, do not affect mint at all.
+Blue bulls and cattle, which are a constant threat to every other crop, do not affect mint.

-Finally, the oil extracting process is also easy.
-You can set up your own distillation unit.
+Finally, the oil-extracting process is also easy.
+You can set up your distillation unit.
 It is affordable.

 Health Benefits of Mint